How to change iMessage bubble color on iPhone and iPad

 Bring your iMessages to life!

 I hope the guide helped you customize the color of your text bubble on iOS.
-While the Color Text Bubbles app makes it simple to change blue iMessage bubble colors to something else and spice up your conversations, there are many ads.
-Given that the app is free, this is to be expected.
+While the Color Text Bubbles app makes it simple to change blue iMessage bubbles colors, there are many ads.
+As the app is free, this is to be expected.

-Have you used any other third-party apps to change the iMessage color of the text?
+Nonetheless, have you used any other third-party apps to change the iMessage text color?
 Please let me know in the comments below.